 Relational Databases identify the relations among the information stored across many different data tables.
 They ease the operations in Excel whenever we have to work with a large number of datasets in multiple worksheets.
 The relational database helps us to quickly look for and pull out certain information.
 It can display the same data values in several ways.
 In this article, we’ll show you the step-by-step procedures to Create a Relational Database in Excel.

-Step by Step Procedures to Create a Relational Database in Excel
+Watch Video – Create a Relational Database in Excel

 STEP 1: Build a Primary Table